10 Excellent Restaurants Near St. Paul’s

 The classic, grand old wood panelling, intricate carved features and parquet flooring have been offset with taxidermied birds of paradise and exotic palm leaves as a homage to the land of the long white cloud, giving it a feeling of the fantastical – like Gringotts, but with live music and not so many goblins.

-Expect rotisserie meats, club sandwiches, grill classics and pies off the food menu as well as an eclectic cocktail list inspired by far-off lands, such as Legends of Sakura (Jinzu gin, Umeshu plum sake, rose syrup, egg white, lychee juice, and Morello cherry purée), made to be sipped at the long 360-degree bar in the centre of the restaurant.
-READ MORE
+So if you’re looking for St. Paul’s restaurants that can provide an array of rotisserie meats, club sandwiches, grill classics and pies off the food menu, as well as an eclectic cocktail list inspired by far-off lands, such as Legends of Sakura (Jinzu gin, Umeshu plum sake, rose syrup, egg white, lychee juice, and Morello cherry purée), made to be sipped at the long 360-degree bar in the centre of the restaurant… this is really the only place.

 Hawksmoor Guildhall | 9 minutes’ walk